-Please refer to our Child Protection Policy for further information on these procedures.
+Please refer to our Child Protection Policy and Child on Child Abuse Policy for further information on these procedures.

 Searching and Confiscation of Items

 Headteachers (and staff they authorise) have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item listed below as an item which may be searched for.